britishredcrosssociety/mapping-services-crisis-response/README.md

 ### Support with living costs in an emergency

 Tasks involved:

+1. Explain your situation
+1. Understand why you will or won't get financial support
+1. Understand when and how much money you get
+1. Learn how you will recieve money
+1. Check when and how much you get
+1. Recieve money
+1. Learn about other financial support

 Whos involved:

-* Hardship Fund
+* Hardship Fund - "links response to recover"
 * Cash Crisis Cards
 * Coronavirus Support Line
 * Refugee financial assistance